Counter Cases or Cross Cases: Investigation & Trial

 The same learned Judge must thereafter dispose of the matters by two separate judgments.

-In deciding each of the cases, he can rely only on the evidence recorded in that particular case.
+In deciding each of the cases, he can rely only on the evidence recorded in that case.

 The evidence recorded in the cross case cannot be looked into, nor can the judge be influenced by whatever is argued in the cross case.

-Each case must be decided based on the evidence which has been placed on record in that particular case without being influenced in any manner by the evidence or arguments urged in the cross case.
+Each case must be decided based on the evidence which has been placed on record in that case without being influenced in any manner by the evidence or arguments urged in the cross case.

 But both the judgments must be pronounced by the same learned Judge one after the other.